 The book starts at the Great Pyramid and a thirsty child.
 Gabe asks his parents for water.

-"We can't you a drink now," she answered, staring at the pyramid.
+"We can't give you a drink now," she answered, staring at the pyramid.
 "Stop acting like you're four.
 You're twelve, remember?"

 "Twelve-year-olds get thirsty, too," I muttered.
 "All this sand in the air, it's making me gag."